IObundle/iob-soc/README.md

 This peripheral provides a General Purpose Input/Output interface with up to 32 inputs and 32 outputs.
 The tri-state output logic is supported via external tri-state buffers using the output enable interface of this peripheral.

+This peripheral can be used as a verification tool of the [OpenCryptoTester](https://nlnet.nl/project/OpenCryptoTester#ack) project.

 ## Integrate in SoC ##

 * Check out [IOb-SoC-SUT](https://github.com/IObundle/iob-soc-sut)